fluttered-book/fluttered-book.github.io/content/docs/testing/widget-tests.md

 [tap](https://api.flutter.dev/flutter/flutter_test/WidgetController/tap.html)
 method on `WidgetTester` with a finder for the widget you want to tap on as argument.

+Say you have an app that change the text shown when a button is tapped.

+<iframe width="100%" height="200px" src="https://fluttered-book.github.io/widget_testing_examples/#tap"></iframe>

+Here is how you could write a test for it.

 ```dart
 testWidgets('Tapping "OK" provides feedback', (tester) async {